mlindnal/Raindrops_78/README.md

 ============
 The game over screen only flashes and as it is flashing the game is still running.

-Half of a raindrop is off the screen.
+Half of a raindrop is off the screen but it's a rare occurence.